 I’ve often said that Whole 30 is like a miracle cure for me, and that I should eat that way all the time.
 So why on earth would I now say that I have to stop doing it?!

 Mega-restricted eating for 30 days sends your body and brain into deprivation mode; our bodies, particularly women’s, are genetically programmed to hold onto fat and even GAIN weight any time they sense famine.
 And Whole 30 (any diet, for that matter) feels like a period of famine.
 It’s problematic.

 How do I know this?
-Because even if I lose a bit while I’m on Whole 30, I immediate gain like crazy after resuming normal eating habits.
+Because even if I lose a bit while I’m on Whole 30, I immediately gain like crazy after resuming normal eating habits.
 That’s called yo-yo dieting and it’s no bueno.
 It messes with your mind and body in ways that are best avoided.
-Yo-yo dieting, and dieting in general, actually causes weight gain and other health issues.
+Yo-yo dieting, and dieting in general, actually cause weight gain and other health issues.

 I’ve been doing a lot of reading, listening and learning about the anti-diet, Health at Every Size (HAES) and body liberation movements.
 I can totally see where they are coming from.
 Diet culture, even when disguised as “wellness culture” as in the case of Whole 30, is insidious and a trap.
 Nothing good – and a whole lot of bad – can come from it.

 I’ll say it again: diets don’t work.
 Restricted eating may take the weight off in the short term, but at what cost?
 The inevitable weight gain that happens after resuming normal eating usually puts you ABOVE where you were when you started.
 This has been true for me every time I’ve done Whole 30 or any other type of diet.

 And not only that, I don’t want to model “dieting” or a cleverly disguised wellness version of dieting for my beloved daughter, who is watching closely.